-While compiling the dog breeds list, I was amazed at how many breeds of dogs there are, and I wanted to find out why.
+While compiling a list of dog breeds, I was amazed at how many breeds of dogs there are, and I wanted to find out why there are so many.

 Dog breeds beginning with:

 There are over 300 types of dogs, and the evolution of dogs has allowed individuals to differ in color, coat type, body structure and size, and weight.
 By comparison, there are only about 30 species of cat.

 Dogs are descended from wolves, and their domestication began over 15,000 years ago.
 This process of evolution has resulted in a wide variety of breeds, each with its unique traits and characteristics.
 Over the centuries, breeders carefully selected these breeds to produce specific desired results.
 Many people forget that dogs were originally bred purely for different uses.

 Dogs come in many colors, including cream, gray, gold, red, liver, blue, brown, black, tan, and many more.
 Many dogs also come in combinations of these colors.